zhaokg/Pybeast/README.md

   ```python
     pip install Rbeast
   ```
   Currently, a binary wheel file was built only for Windows and Python 3.8.
-For other OS platforms or Python versions, the installation requires a compiler to build the package.
+For other OS platforms or Python versions, the installation requires a compiler to build the package from the C/C++ code, which is a hassle-free process in Linux (requiring gcc) or Mac (requiring xcode).
 If needed, contact Kaiguang Zhao (zhao.1423@osu.edu) to help build the package for your specific OS platforms and Python versions.

- ## Run and test rbeast in Python
+ ## Run and test Rbeast in Python

-The first example is an annual time series of streamflow for the River Nile, starting from Year 1871.
-As annual data, it is a trend-only signal without any periodic component (i.e., `season='none'`)
+The first example is annual streamflow of the River Nile, starting from Year 1871.
+As annual observations, it has no periodic component (i.e., `season='none'`).
   ```python
 import Rbeast as rb
 nile, year = rb.load_example('nile')